redpesk-common/signal-composer-binding/docs/part-1/2-Configuration.md

 Configuration defines all in **Signal composer** each signals and sources has to be defined in it.
-At start, configuration will be searched in default binding configuration directory which should be _/var/lib/afm/applications/signal-composer/1.0/etc/_.
+At start, configuration will be searched in default binding configuration directory which should be _/var/local/lib/afm/applications/signal-composer/VER/etc/_, VER is the version of **signal composer**.
 Binding search for a file name as _init-daemon*.json_.
 Others files could be used to split sections and don't have 1 big fat definitions file.